Infrastructure

 Slow approvals of Public Private Partnerships usually puts off high quality investors.

 “The problem is bureaucracy.
 [Public Private Partnership] takes too long to realise its objectives.
-The attention span for private sector is short, they just look for opportunities.
-But if you protract an investment opportunity the private sector gets discouraged and walks out,” Mr Muthaura said during a recent official function at the Kenya School of Government, Matuga.
+The attention span for the private sector is short, they just look for opportunities, ” Mr Muthaura said at a recent function at the Kenya School of Government, Matuga.

-He said that although many countries had made great strides due to proper execution of PPPs, Kenya was being left behind due to slow approvals that put off high quality investors.
+He said that although many countries had made great strides due to the proper execution of PPPs, Kenya was being left behind due to slow approvals that put off high-quality investors.

 Mr Muthaura however assured that construction of the Sh2.5 trillion Lapsset project remains on course with its completion still scheduled to take place by 2030.

-The development that has been underway since March 2012 is a critical Kenya Vision 2030 project and its significant components include Lamu port, an 880 km Lamu-Ethiopia-South Sudan superhighway, a 1,710 km Lamu-Juba-Addis Ababa railway line, an oil refinery and a 2,240 km oil pipeline connecting oil fields in South Sudan to the refinery at the Lamu Port.
+The development, a critical Kenya Vision 2030 project since March 2012, includes Lamu port, an 880 km superhighway, a 1,710 km railway line, an oil refinery, and a 2,240 km oil pipeline connecting South Sudan oil fields to the Lamu Port refinery.

-Other components of the project include construction of three resort cities at Isiolo, Lamu and Lokichoggio near Lake Turkana, construction of airports in the resort cities and development of associated infrastructure such as a 1,100MW power line and a 185 km water supply line.
+Other components of the project include the construction of three resort cities at Isiolo, Lamu and Lokichoggio, the construction of airports in the resort cities and the development of associated infrastructure such as a 1,100MW power line and a 185 km water supply line.

 Construction of the first three berths at the Lamu Port is currently ongoing, with the first berth expected to be complete by June, and the remaining two berths set for completion in 2020.